reflexive-communications/magnet-xml-import/README.md

 ## How does it work

-A successful form submission, triggers the execution of the Magnet XML import service.
+A successful form submission triggers the execution of the Magnet XML import service.
 The Importer application uses the configurations described above and the uploaded XML file and returns detailed import statistics after the execution.

 First it reads the file and loads it as XML object.
 The all parameter of the stats is the sum of the `Tranzakcio` tags.
 The import process iterates over the `Tranzakcio` tags and handles them one by one.